MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-processing-of-plug-and-play-events.md

 ---
-title: NDIS Processing of Plug and Play Events
+title: Overview of NDIS Processing of Plug and Play Events
-description: NDIS Processing of Plug and Play Events ms.assetid: 3e9ae945-4241-4c66-bdb1-b9e3466167be
+description: Overview of NDIS Processing of Plug and Play Events ms.assetid: 3e9ae945-4241-4c66-bdb1-b9e3466167be
 keywords:
 - Plug and Play WDK NDIS miniport , IRP processing for NIC